-The bill amends the Public School Code of 1949 by introducing a new section that establishes special provisions for the 2025-2026 school year.
-It stipulates that any university in Pennsylvania that authorizes or supports events promoting antisemitism will be ineligible for state funding during the academic year in which such events occur.
-Additionally, if a university has received state funding prior to supporting an antisemitic event, it must refund the amount received for that academic year.
-The bill also mandates that any violations of this provision be reported to the State Board of Education, which is required to hold a hearing within 30 days to evaluate the allegations.
+This bill amends the Public School Code of 1949 by adding a new section that establishes special provisions for the 2025-2026 school year regarding antisemitism on university campuses in Pennsylvania.
+Specifically, it stipulates that any university that authorizes or supports events promoting antisemitism will be ineligible for state funding during the academic year in which such events occur.
+Furthermore, if a university has received state funding prior to supporting an antisemitic event, it must refund the Commonwealth for that funding.
+The bill also mandates that any violations be reported to the State Board of Education, which will hold a hearing to evaluate the situation and determine funding penalties.

-The bill defines "antisemitism" and outlines specific behaviors and expressions that fall under this definition, including hate speech against Jewish individuals and denial of the Holocaust.
-It also clarifies what constitutes "funding" and "university" within the context of the legislation.
+The bill defines antisemitism in detail, outlining various forms it may take, including hate speech, dehumanizing allegations, and denial of historical events such as the Holocaust.
+It also clarifies what constitutes "funding" and provides a definition for "university" as per existing law.
 The act is set to take effect 60 days after its passage.

 Printer's No. 0075: P.L.30, No.14